Land Rover Range Rover Sport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Land Rover Range Rover Sport are $1,310 a year with full coverage.
-Comprehensive insurance costs an estimated $274, collision insurance costs $400, and liability is $478.
-A policy with only liability insurance costs around $526 a year, and a high-risk policy costs $2,822 or more.
-16-year-old drivers pay the most at up to $4,984 a year.
+Average insurance rates for a Land Rover Range Rover Sport are $1,310 a year for full coverage.
+Comprehensive costs around $274 a year, collision costs $400, and liability insurance costs $478.
+A policy with just liability insurance costs as little as $526 a year, with coverage for high-risk drivers costing around $2,822.
+Teens receive the highest rates at $4,984 a year or more.

 Average premium for full coverage: $1,310

-Price estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all U.S. states and for all Range Rover Sport models.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all states and Range Rover Sport trim levels.

-For the normal driver, insurance rates for a Land Rover Range Rover Sport range from as low as $526 for just liability insurance to the much higher price of $2,822 for a high-risk insurance policy.
+For the average 40-year-old driver, prices range go from the low end price of $526 for just the minimum liability insurance to a high of $2,822 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.